 It is usually best to keep jewelry to a minimum.
 But again, it is okay to wear some, usually the same amount of jewelry you would for a typical workday, client meeting, casting, etc. The more jewelry you wear, the more it takes away from the focus being on your face.
 So, keep that in mind.

 In almost all cases a smile is preferred.
 Exceptions include actor theatrical headshots, some lifestyle shots, etc. How much to smile can depend on the profession or your personal comfort level.
 It is standard to look into the camera for headshots (not always for lifestyle shoots).
 Looking into the cameras is what helps create your image as confident, trustworthy, approachable, and so on.

 In addition to the main studio area, there is a restroom / changing room.
 There is a waiting area.
 There is a secondary studio area.
 There is also a hair and makeup room.
 Free Wi-Fi is available if needed.
-There are also free drinks: bottled or cooler spring water, coffee, or tea.
+There are also free bottled spring water.

 There are parking lots with 3 hours free parking just North and South of Honolulu Ave.
 It is then just a 2-4 minute walk to Honolulu Ave from either lot.
 Your confirmation email will have a photo of the parking details.
-There is also metered (coins only) parking on Honolulu Ave.
+There is also metered (coins only) parking on Honolulu Ave and some side streets.

 The studio has a comprehensive array of high-end commercial photography gear to do practically any type of photography or video.
 This includes multiple studio lights and lighting modifiers, many backgrounds, and much more.
 Camera gear includes full-frame sensor models and premium brand lenses.
 Studio lighting includes commercial-grade strobes for photography and continuous light setups for video.